projectcalico/calico/v3.6/security/kubernetes-network-policy.md

 - If you do not create any Kubernetes network policies, then all pods are allowed to communicate with all other pods.
 - When you create one or more network policies, any connections that are not explicitly allowed by the policy are treated as **default-deny** when pods are selected.

-You are now ready to start fine-tuning what connections should be allowed.
-This section describes how to create policies for the following tasks:
+You are now ready to start fine-tuning what connections should be allowed using the following tasks:

 - [Create ingress policies](#create-ingress-policies)
 - [Allow ingress connections, pods in same namespace](#allow-ingress-connections-pods-in-same-namespace)